-Phalates, another endocrine disruptor, are found in plastic containers, soft containers and plastic wrap made from PVC, which has the recycling label #3 on it, and a host of other products (Environmental Working Group, 2013).
+Phalates, another endocrine disruptor, are found in plastic containers, soft containers, and plastic wrap made from PVC, which has the recycling label #3 on it, and a host of other products (Environmental Working Group, 2013).
 Phalates are absorbed through the skin.
-Recently, they were been banned in children’s toys, but still are found in cosmetics, some pharmaceuticals and many other products.
+Recently, they were been banned from children’s toys, but they still are found in cosmetics, some pharmaceuticals, and many other products.
 The best way to avoid them is to avoid eating out of soft plastic containers and to check the labels of fragranced cosmetics.

 Perfluorochemicals or PFCS are used in nonstick cookware and are another kind of endocrine disrupter.
 Avoid using nonstick cookware that has been scratched or is pealing.
-A well-seasoned cast iron pan or a porcelain lined pan, such as those by ScanPan are good alternatives.
-Atrazine, perchlorate, lead and arsenic are all endocrine disruptors found in water.
-The easiest ways to avoid these is to drink filtered water and not out of plastic cups.
+A well-seasoned cast iron pan or a porcelain lined pan, such as those by ScanPan, are good alternatives.
+Atrazine, perchlorate, lead, and arsenic are all endocrine disruptors found in water.
+The easiest way to avoid these is to drink filtered water and not out of plastic cups.

 Environmental Working Group (2013, Oct.
 28).
 Dirty Dozen List of Endocrine Disruptors.
 Retrieved from: http://static.ewg.org/pdf/kab_dirty_dozen_endocrine_disruptors.pdf

 FAQ: BPA and Alternatives. (n.d.).
 Retrieved October 29, 2014, from http://www.breastcancerfund.org/big-picture-solutions/make-our-products-safe/cans-not-cancer/faq.html